-- The AEPO monitored personnel policies and practices to limit barriers in employment opportunities for disabled veterans. - Staff were notified of opportunities to participate in and/or attend programs hosted by the Office of Personnel Management (OPM) and Department of Justice (DOJ) covering areas such as Team Building and Leadership, Diversity and Inclusion, and Executive Management Development Seminars and Programs. - The Bureau offered details for training in various occupations in an effort to provide staff opportunities to gain experience through temporary work assignments in other disciplines that would otherwise not be afforded to them through their current work assignments. - The Staff Mentoring Program provided employees with opportunities to augment their personal growth by enhancing their knowledge, skills, abilities, and professional development. - The Bureau implemented a new automated learning management system which provides all learners with access to online content, enhanced completion of mandatory and professional development initiatives. - All employees, including disabled veterans, were notified of vacancies and provided with information about procedures to follow in order to be considered for positions. - Site visits were conducted by Program Review Examiners to evaluate the effectiveness of programs and plans at Bureau facilities.
-Feedback was provided to the Chief Executive Officers, along with recommendations on corrective measures and/or program enhancements - Quarterly, the AEPO and RAEAs monitored statistical information on new hires, promotions, and separations of disabled veterans through information retrieved from the National Finance Reporting Center. - The AEPO monitored reports submitted by the RAEAs.
-A national report was compiled on program accomplishments and concerns related to the employment of disabled veterans. - RAEAs provided training to institution Affirmative Employment Committee members during staff assistance visits.
-Emphasis continued to be placed on effective recruitment strategies, policy updates, and the effective development of affirmative employment initiatives. - During FY 2019, Bureau staff participated in recruitment and outreach fairs, many of which were located on or near military bases, and targeted disabled veterans' organizations.
-After Action Reports detailing these recruitment actives were completed and forwarded to the Central Office for monitoring, review and evaluation. - 6.
-If the planned activities did not correct the trigger(s) and/or barrier(s), please describe how the agency intends to improve the plan for the next fiscal year. - The Bureau's Diversity Council will continue to meet on a regular basis to provide advice and recommendations to the Director and senior leadership on diversity and inclusion issues affecting workforce strategies, measurement and evaluation, communication and outreach, and training and education. - Managers and supervisors will continue to be evaluated on their commitment to agency EEO policies and principles.
-Performance plans incorporate language for commitment to EEO principles and practices in the workplace, including quantifiable benchmarks to measure the success for recruitment and retention of PWD and PWTD in the workplace. - The Bureau will continue to encourage employees to review the Standard Form 256, Self-Identification of Disability, and voluntarily self-identify or update their disability status in order to be more reflective of employment of PWD and PWTD within the workplace. - The Bureau will provide national training for Special Emphasis Program Managers to ensure affirmative steps are taken at all levels of the organization to provide equal opportunity to minorities, women, and PWD and PWTD in all areas of employment. - The Bureau will evaluate communication strategies (correspondence, training, national meetings, strategic planning) to further emphasize program goals throughout the organization. - The Bureau will investigate other agencies' initiatives and best practices to improve the recruitment and advancement of PWD and PWTD.
+Mentoring Program provided employees with opportunities to augment their personal growth by enhancing their knowledge, skills, abilities, and professional development. • The Bureau maintained an automated learning management systems which provides all learners with access to online content, enhanced completion of mandatory and professional development initiatives. • All employees, including disabled veterans, were notified of vacancies and provided with information about procedures to follow in order to be considered for positions. • Site visits were conducted by Program Review Examiners to evaluate the effectiveness of programs and plans at Bureau facilities.
+Feedback was provided to the Chief Executive Officers, along with recommendations on corrective measures and/or program enhancements. • Quarterly, the AEPO and RAEAs monitored statistical information on new hires, promotions, and separations of disabled veterans through information retrieved from the National Finance Reporting Center. • The AEPO monitored reports submitted by the RAEAs.
+A national report was compiled on program accomplishments and concerns related to the employment of disabled veterans. • RAEAs provided training to institution Affirmative Employment Committee members.
+Emphasis continued to be placed on effective recruitment strategies, policy updates and the effective development of affirmative employment initiatives. • During FY 22, Bureau staff participated in physical/virtual recruitment and outreach fairs, many of which were located on or near military bases, and targeted disabled veterans' organizations.
+After Action Reports detailing these recruitment actives were completed and forwarded to the Central Office for monitoring, review and evaluation.

+6. If the planned activities did not correct the trigger(s) and/or barrier(s), please describe how the agency intends to improve the plan for the next fiscal year.

+• The Bureau's Affirmative Employment Office collaborated with the National Recruitment Office to conduct training Bureau Wide to enhance recruitment in underrepresented areas. • Schedule A training is being conducted throughout the Bureau to ensure all vacancy announcements and applications are processed and reviewed efficiently and correctly. • The Bureau's Diversity Council is being reinstated based on new guidance from the JMD.
+The meetings will be conducted on a regular basis to provide advice and recommendations to the Director and senior leadership on diversity and inclusion issues affecting workforce strategies, measurement and evaluation, communication and outreach, and training and education. • Managers and supervisors will continue to be evaluated on their commitment to agency EEO policies and principles.
+Performance plans incorporate language for commitment to EEO principles and practices in the workplace, including quantifiable benchmarks to measure the success for recruitment and retention of PWD and PWTD in the workplace. • The Bureau will continue to encourage employees to review the Standard Form 256, Self-Identification of Disability, and voluntarily self-identify or update their disability status in order to be more reflective of employment of PWD and PWTD within the workplace. • The Bureau will resume National Training for Special Emphasis Program Managers to ensure affirmative steps are taken at all levels of the organization to provide equal opportunity to minorities, women, and PWD and PWTD in all areas of employment. • Evaluate communication strategies (correspondence, training, national meetings, strategic planning) to further emphasize program goals throughout the organization. • Investigate other agencies' initiatives and best practices to improve the recruitment and advancement of PWD and PWTD.